Dipika Murthy

-Dipika Murthy (born 10 August 1980) is an Indian former field hockey player, who represented the India women's national field hockey team.
+Dipika Gongala Murty (born 10 August 1980) is an Indian former field hockey player, who represented the India women's national field hockey team.
 She played with the team when it won the Gold at the 2004 Hockey Asia Cup and won a silver in the 2009 Asia cup at bangkok.
 She has represented India at the under-21 world cup in argentina 2001 and in two senior world cups in Spain 2006 and argentina in 2010.
 Her career includes Commonwealth Games Delhi 2010 and the Asian Games china 2010.